How would you describe your style?

 I live in Doylestown in Bucks County, Pennsylvania.
 While the majority of weddings I photograph take place in the tri-state area, New York, New Jersey and Pennsylvania, I have also photographed weddings in locations as far as St. Louis, Jamaica, Panama and Paris, France.
 I love to travel and I would love to work with you on your destination wedding or session, wherever that may be!

 How much does it cost to hire you?

 Pricing for wedding coverage begins at $3200.
 Multiple package options are available depending on your needs and I would be happy to customize a package for you if you have something specific in mind or if you are trying to stay within a particular budget.
-Please contact me for engagement and portrait and newborn pricing as costs are based on the number of people involved, location and travel time.
+Portrait session fees are $195 and products and digital negatives may be purchased a la carte once you see your gallery.

 Can we have the raw files?

 RAW files are not available to clients.
 If you decide to hire me, I hope it is because you like both my shooting style and my post-production style.
 I strongly feel that the foundation of making strong images comes from good training and a lot of hours in the field but the magic happens in post production where specific editing techniques are applied.
 For this reason, I will not share any "unfinished" work with you.

 As a general rule, I suggest avoiding black and white (except for new babies, when looks clean and classic) as they can be stark and distracting.
 Avoiding small prints and graphics on children’s clothing is also a good idea.
 I love a good mix of prints and colors as long as they are all in the same family.
 I never shy away from mixing prints as long as they don’t compete with each other.
 Layers, accessories and texture always photograph well.
 Try to avoid one color in different shades and instead, choose colors that work well together, like jewel tones for example, or "Fall" or "Spring" colors.
 Wardrobe design is my favorite part of my own family sessions so if you want an opinion or suggestion, just ask!